-Material intensity expressed as DMI to GDP ratio went down by 9.9 percent from 74.4 kg per 1 000 CZK to 67 kg per 1 000 CZK, material intensity expressed as DMC to GDP ratio decreased by 15.7 percent from 58 kg per 1 000 CZK to 49 kg per 1 000 CZK in 2006-2011.
-Material productivity expressed as GDP per DMI and DMC, which time development is an inverse of the time development of material intensity, went up by 11 percent from 13.4 kg per 1 000 CZK to 14.2 kg per 1 000 CZK in the case of DMI and by 18.6 percent from 17.2 kg per 1 000 CZK to 20.4 kg per 1 000 CZK in the case of DMC (Tables 4 and 5, Graphs 11 and 12).
+Material intensity expressed as DMI to GDP ratio went down by 13.2 percent from 71.9 kg per 1 000 CZK to 62.4 kg per 1 000 CZK, material intensity expressed as DMC to GDP ratio decreased by 21.2 percent from 55.7 kg per 1 000 CZK to 43.9 kg per 1 000 CZK in 2006-2011.
+Material productivity expressed as GDP per DMI and DMC, which time development is an inverse of the time development of material intensity, went up by 15.2 percent from 13.9 kg per 1 000 CZK to 16 kg per 1 000 CZK in the case of DMI and by 26.9 percent from 18 kg per 1 000 CZK to 22.8 kg per 1 000 CZK in the case of DMC (Tables 4 and 5, Graphs 11 and 12).
 It can be assumed from the decrease in material intensity and the increase in material productivity that the efficiency by which an economic system transformed used materials into economic output was growing and that there was a decrease of environmental pressure per unit of GDP.
 This was allowed by implementation of modern technologies, changes in structure of the economy and by an increase in recycling.
 Moreover, it is also possible to assume a growing competitiveness due to decrease in production costs related to purchasing of raw materials and other materials needed for production.

 DMI and DMC indicators can be represented in a single graph together with GDP, when an index value of 100 is attributed to all indicators for the starting year and the percentage change of this index is shown for the following years.
-This allows for expression of decoupling of environmental pressure (represented by DMI and DMC, respectively) from economic growth (represented by GDP) (Graph 10), which is mentioned in the previous chapter.
-There was a quite significant decoupling in the Czech Republic in 2006-2011 and it was an absolute decoupling over the whole period - GDP grew and there was a decrease in material flow indicators at the same time.
-The development was especially favourable till 2010 while there was no decoupling in 2010-2011.
+This allows for expression of decoupling of environmental pressure (represented by DMI and DMC, respectively) from economic growth (represented by GDP)(Graph 10), which is mentioned in the previous chapter.
+There was a quite significant decoupling in the Czech Republic in 2007-2012 and it was an absolute decoupling over the whole period - GDP grew (even though not very significantly) and there was a decrease in material flow indicators at the same time.
+The development was especially favourable till 2010.
+There was no decoupling in 2010-2011, but decoupling was once again recorded between 2011 and 2012.

-The PTB indicator showed a decrease from 8.8 million tonnes to 5 million tonnes (43.9 percent) in 2006-2011.
-The decrease was especially recorded till 2009 while there was a slight increase in the following years.
-In per capita expression, PTB ranged from 341 kilograms to 862 kilograms per capita (Table 6).
+The PTB indicator showed a decrease from 6.8 million tonnes to 236 thousand tonnes (96.5 percent) in 2007-2012.
+The extreme decrease was especially recorded between 2011 and 2012 when PTB dropped from 5 million tonnes to 236 thousand tonnes (95.2 percent).
+In per capita expression, PTB ranged from 22.5 kilograms to 656.8 kilograms per capita (Table 6).
 The PTB indicator indicates whether or not there are shifts of environmental pressure from the Czech Republic abroad and vice versa.
 It is possible to assume from the positive values that there was a net export of environmental pressure in 2006-2011 (the pressure exerted by the Czech Republic abroad by means of import was bigger than the pressure exerted on the Czech Republic by foreign countries by means of export)1.
 This fact could be controversial from the viewpoint of sustainable development.
 The PTB indicator further shows foreign material dependency of the Czech Republic.
 When PTB shows high positive values the country may encounter problems if there is a scarcity or a steep increase in prices of commodities on international markets.
-The decrease in PTB in the monitored period can therefore be considered favourable.
+The decrease in PTB in the monitored period, an especially in 2012, can therefore be considered favourable.